coldest country in the world

 Coldest Inhabited Place in the World

 Despite these extreme temperatures, Oymyakon remains a small but enduring community with about 500 residents.
-The people there face incredibly harsh winters, with temperatures often dropping below −40°C (−40°F).
+The people there face incredibly harsh winters, often dropping below −40°C (−40°F).
 The town is famous for its severe cold, and its name even translates to “water that doesn’t freeze” in the local language, though that seems an ironic reference given the climate.

 Which Is the Coldest Country in the World?